 Sims, Gary.
 (2017, October 02).
 Why are Apple's chips faster than Qualcomm's? - GARY EXPLAINS.
 Android Authority. https://www.androidauthority.com/why-are-apples-chips-faster-than-qualcomms-gary-explains-802738/

 Torres, J. (2019, December 25).
 Windows on arm needs to tell a different story.
 Slash Gear. https://www.slashgear.com/qualcomms-and-microsofts-windows-on-arm-needs-to-tell-a-different-story-25604295/

 Follow Daniel Burns on Twitter, @DBurnsOfficial.

 Meet the Writer

-Daniel Burns is the owner of Adium Tech and has been in the IT buisness since 2014.
-He occasionally shares his rant on technology and strives to help make use of tech easier for the everyday user.
-You can follow him on Twitter for his latest opinions.
+Daniel Burns is the co-owner of Adium Technologies and has been in the IT buisness since 2014.
+Currently pursing a masters degree in Cybersecurity Management at San Diego State University.
+He occasionally shares his rant on technology and strives to help make the use of technology easier for the everyday user.
+You can follow him on Twitter for his latest likes, rants, and opinions.